 Digital Coax cable for $1.28 from Monoprice.com.
 See image below.
 It has a round tip in the middle that extends slightly beyond its round housing.

-Stereo Female to Dual RCA Male cable for $1.79 from Geeks.com which looks like the 6-inch cable below.
+Stereo Female to Dual RCA Male cable for $1.79 from Monoprice.com which looks like the 6-inch cable below.

 I was very surprised that a TV manufacturer wouldn’t include an inexpensive analog audio jack for headphones.
 If you find yourself in this pickle some day, please know that there is an affordable solution.

 Here are some additional pictures to help identify the type of connector on your TV, which should help you determine the cable you need.
 The left-hand image shows the two common digital audio connectors that you’d find on the back of a TV, a CD player or other audio-video equipment.
 The round digital coax RCA connector is on the left.
 The digital Toslink connector is on the right.
 Its outer shape is square and has two beveled corners.
-The round hole in the center often has a red laser beam light (fiber optic signal) inside, though there is often a hinged door which covers this central hole.
+The round hole in the center often has a red LED light inside, though there is often a hinged door which covers this central hole.
 This Toslink connector does not have a hinged door.
-Instead, if this connector is not used the stopper plug (object at bottom right of image) is inserted to block the laser beam.
+Instead, if this connector is not used the stopper plug (object at bottom right of image) is inserted.
 The image on the right shows a Toslink connector on the left with its hinged door closed.
 On the right is the digital coax RCA connector.